 I come to praise Pinker, not to bury him; but I do come to offer an alternate hypothesis by way of explaining the phenomenon he identifies at the heart of his enormous book.
-I picked it up with some concerns, it's true, after reading mixed reviews.
+I picked it up with some concerns, it's true, after reading mixed reviews, and from the shall-we-say spotty reputation Pinker himself has.
 On the one hand there have been the (you can see, on the cover there the 'one of the most important books I have ever read, not just this year but ever' blurb from Bill Gates) extravagantly positive responses; but there has also been a more measured, 'I'm not so sure' reaction.
 A lot of the latter come down to the sense that people find the central premise simply hard to swallow—that human beings are not just less violent nowadays than they were in the past, but much much much less violent.
 It's counter-intuitive, but Pinker does (I'd say) a pretty good job of demonstrating it with lots and lots of hard data.
 This latter was one of my pre-read concerns: we compile detailed and accurate data about crime and causes of death nowadays, but this is a relatively recent thing in world history.
 How could Pinker compare the rates of violence in 2000 with those in 1300?
 How can we even know what those rates were, back then?
 And, fair play: Pinker address precisely this question, at length and in such a way that I, for one, was convinced.

 The second element is Pinker's explanation for this decline.
 This is rather complicated, but at least he does have a hypothesis.
 In a nutshell he suggests that we are better at controlling, damping-down and otherwise defusing violent impulses.
 Because he explicitly repudiates the 'hydraulic theory' of human violent impulses, he doesn't believe that violent urges are therefore, as it were, building up inside us.
 If we manage, through various strategies, to de-normalise violence, then violent impulses diminish along with violent acts.* It's a deeply hopeful theory.
 Maybe it's right.
 But, reading his book, I found myself considering other possible explanations, ones that Pinker, even in this capacious volume, doesn't really consider.